 Decrease load times.
 HTTP requests, external scripts, and redirect links can contribute to longer load times, slowing down website speed and overall performance.
 By limiting or restricting the use of these elements, companies can enhance site speed and performance.

 The Cloudflare China Network Service is available for all organizations operating in or looking to enter the Chinese market.
-With more than 30 data centers in approximately 45 unique cities within mainland China, Cloudflare and its strategic partners have created a global network that offers a fast experience for visitors inside and outside of China, helping enhance performance, reliability, and security for businesses operating in China.
+With approximately 30 locations in mainland China, Cloudflare and its strategic partners have created a global network that offers a fast experience for visitors inside and outside of China, helping enhance performance, reliability, and security for businesses operating in China.

 This article is part of a series on the latest trends and topics impacting today’s technology decision-makers.